Armed Forces of Mauritania: Air Force

-After achieving independence in 1960 the Faidem's (Force Aerienne Islamique de Mauritanie) was supplied equipment by France, such as C-47s and MH.1521 Broussards, which was later replaced by the Britten-Norman BN-2A Defender between 1976 and 1978 and had operated as a transport and observation squadron in the Western Sahara War.
+After achieving independence in 1960 the Faidem (Force Aerienne Islamique de Mauritanie) was supplied equipment by France, such as C-47s and MH.1521 Broussards, which was later replaced by the Britten-Norman BN-2A Defender between 1976 and 1978 and had operated as a transport and observation squadron in the Western Sahara War.
 During the same time two Cessna 337s and two DHC-5 Buffalo STOL transports were supplied in 1977 and 1978 with one DHC-5 crashing almost immediately and the other being returned to De Havilland Canada in 1979.
 After the Polisario Front shot down one Defender and damaged two in 1978 the Mauritanian government ordered six IA-58 Pucarás for ground attack duties from Argentina; this order was later cancelled after a Mauritanian military coup.

 The Air Force School was created in Atar.
 It was founded to train pilots, mechanics, other crewmen for the Air Force.

 More recent procurements have been from China in the form of the Harbin Y-12 II turboprop transports were delivered in September 1995, one crashed in April 1996.
-A second one crashed on July 12, 2012.
+A second one crashed on 12 July 2012.
 The Xian Y7-100C (a copy of the AN-24 transport) was delivered from October 1997, which crashed in May 1998.
 The Air Force has recently received their order of Embraers.

-Aircraft
+For up-to-date list of the aircraft of the air force, see the main article Mauritania Islamic Air Force.

 Navy

-Mauritania has developed a five-year plan to develop its navy into a force that is capable of defending the country's 235,000 km squared exclusive economic zone, Admiral Isselkou Ould Cheik el-Weli said during a promotion ceremony held at the Nouadhibou naval base in late May.
+Mauritania has developed a five-year plan to develop its navy into a force that is capable of defending the country's 235,000 km squared exclusive economic zone, Admiral Isselkou Ould Cheik El-Weli said during a promotion ceremony held at the Nouadhibou naval base in late May 2017.
 The Saharamedias.net website reported that the plan includes the acquisition of two 60-meter vessels, which are currently under construction, and "mid-sized ships", as well as the formation of three companies of marines.
 No further details were provided.

-The Mauritanian Navy was created on January 25, 1966, after the extension of Mauritania's territorial waters from 12 to 30 nmi.
+The Mauritanian Navy was created on 25 January 1966, after the extension of Mauritania's territorial waters from 12 to 30 nmi.
 By 1972 the navy had one small patrol gunboat and two small patrol craft that performed port control and customs duties.
 In 1987 the navy had thirteen boats.
 Of these boats, only eight were seaworthy, and the navy could send only two vessels out to open water at a time.
 Mauritania's exclusive economic zone (EEZ) extended 200 nmi out from the coast, but even if effective coastal surveillance were possible, the navy's vessels would not be able to control Mauritania's waters.
 Nouadhibou housed the major naval base; Nouakchott housed a secondary base.